JhaAkansha/JhaAkansha.github.io/content/post/edge_computing.md

 1. **Smart Cities**: Edge devices in traffic systems can process data locally to optimize signals in real-time and reduce congestion.
 2. **Healthcare**: Wearable devices can monitor patients continuously and trigger alerts without needing to rely on cloud connectivity.
 3. **Retail**: Stores can use edge analytics to personalize customer experiences or detect theft without uploading hours of video footage to the cloud.

+## Challenges Ahead

+Edge computing isn’t without hurdles.
+Security at the edge is more complex—there are more endpoints to protect.
+Data management, device interoperability, and maintaining consistent updates across dispersed hardware also present significant operational challenges.

+## The Road Ahead

+As the world becomes more connected and latency-sensitive, edge computing will become a cornerstone of digital infrastructure.
+It won’t replace the cloud but will complement it, enabling a hybrid architecture where the cloud remains the brain and the edge becomes the reflexes.

+In a future dominated by AI, automation, and data-driven insights, edge computing is no longer a luxury—it’s a necessity.